cscart/docs/en/user_guide/look_and_feel/menus/index.rst

 Menus
 *****

 Use this section to create custom storefront menus.
-Menus help to organize different types of content (e.g. Links, Content pages, Categories, etc.) presented on pages into short consistent lists.
+Menus help to organize different types of content (e.g. Links, Content pages, Categories, etc.) displayed on pages into short consistent lists.
 Each menu can be added to any part of the storefront in **Design → Layouts** through a block of the *Menu* type.
 By using menus you can provide lots of useful information without occupying too much space on the storefront.

 There are two types of menus in CS-Cart—**manually created** and **dynamic**.

-* **Manually created** menus use the content that was added manually by the user, e.g. Internal and external links in the Quick links menu.
+* **Manually created** menus use the content that was added manually by a user, e.g. Internal and external links in the Quick links menu.

 * **Dynamic menus** use the content of the store, e.g. Category tree for the Categories menu.